A special conference year deserves very special hosts

 Finally, it is impossible to talk about Berlin and not point out the endless arts opportunities.
 Berlin is home to two major and two minor opera houses, a symphony and many theaters.

-Berlin lies on at 52.6° Northern Latitude, which means in June, we have very long days – you can enjoy natural light until about 22:00 (about 17 hours of sunlight per day)!
-June is typically when the weather starts warming up a little more in Berlin.
-Temperatures are typically around 17°C (62.6°F) in the early morning and at night, while during the day it can reach at least 22°C (71.6°F).
-Berlin does occasionally experience heat waves in June, but the really hot weather doesn’t usually start until later in the summer.
-Usually, in June, it is quite sunny.
-However, there are usually about 14 days of rain within the month.
+Berlin lies on at 52.6° Northern Latitude, which means in July, we have very long days – you can enjoy natural light until about 22:00 (about 17 hours of sunlight per day)!
+July is the weather is warmer Berlin.
+Temperatures are typically around 17°C (62.6°F) in the early morning and at night, while during the day it can reach at least 25°C (77°F).
+Berlin does occasionally experience heat waves in July, but typically, the temperatures are moderate.
+Usually, in July, it is quite sunny.
+However, there are usually about 15 days of rain within the month.
 The good news is that these showers are often brief (offering the perfect amount of time to grab a cup of coffee).

 Berlin has much to offer when it comes to spare time.
 Of course, there are the major tourist sites like the TV Tower, Brandenburg Gate, and East Side Gallery.
 There are also many hidden gems, four opera houses and many other music venues, and lots of museums to explore as well.
 We recommend checking out VisitBerlin’s guide.
 The guide has a search option, which allows you to narrow down your options to fit your taste perfectly! https://www.visitberlin.de/en/sightseeing-in-berlin